 It seems almost incidental to mention that this was adapted from a story (The Turn of the Screw) by the master, Henry James.
 It is not usual to have a great film sourced from a work of genius.
 But that is the case here.
 From the overlit photography by Freddie Francis (which led to Deborah Kerr as the governess wearing shades between shots) to the palpable dread created by the deliberate pace and focus on fetish objects, we are haunted.
 The growing lasciviousness of little Miles, the occasional appearances of the perverse gardener (Peter Wyngarde), from the ghostly singing at the beginning to the awful cry at the conclusion, we are subliminally involved in this tone poem of horror.
+Produced and directed by Jack Clayton from a screenplay by Truman Capote, William Archibald and John Mortimer with a sublime, creepy score by Georges Auric.
 Happy Halloween.

 The worthy British war film always stirred the heart but also caused a slight apprehension.
 Too many stiff upper lips.
 This 1952 film is efficient, characterful and moving.
 It starts as it means to continue – mid-flight, tense, bracing you for the inevitable loss of life.
 ‘What you need to know about women is they need to keep busy to relax,’ is one of the deathless lines while one of the worried air traffic controllers knits to stop her hands shaking.
 This was what went on behind the scenes during the Battle of Britain, that long summer of 1940.
 John Gregson is the med student ‘Septic,’ Jack Hawkins is ‘Tiger’ and the couple of Denison and Gray are the householders at the end of the runway who host more than their share of inflight visitors.
 A smart script, a realistic approach and a real gem of the Fifties.